engapa/kafka-k8s-openshift/README.md

 And, of course, you could provide your own property files directly by option `-v` and don't use `kafka_setup` and `kafka_server` scripts.

-The override option of kafka server is preserved and anybody can use it on this way :
+The override option of kafka server is preserved and anybody can use it on this way:

 ```bash
 $ docker run -it -e "SETUP_DEBUG=true" engapa/kafka:${SCALA_VERSION}-${KAFKA_VERSION} \